CristianSusa/piano-allwinner-113/embedded-systems-development/README.md

 ```
 You will encounter three errors during this process.
 While running `make`, it will attempt to download some files that are no longer available at the specified URLs.
 Here's how to resolve them:

-1. Within the `Resources` folder you have `v1.0.1.tar.gz`.
+1. Within the `resources` folder you have `v1.0.1.tar.gz`.
 You should move this file to `buildroot/dl/uboot/`.
-2. Within the `Resources` folder you have `1.0.0.tar.gz`.
+2. Within the `resources` folder you have `1.0.0.tar.gz`.
 You should move this file to `buildroot/dl/linux`.
-3. Within the `Resources` folder you have `mkbootimg`.
+3. Within the `resources` folder you have `mkbootimg`.
 You should move this file to the folder of binaries of your computer, you can use `cd /bin/` and copy the file.
 4. Other errors may advise you to install different packages, they are usually available with `apt-get install`.

 ### 2. Kernel configuration